DirectQuery model guidance in Power BI Desktop

 Enable query reduction techniques: Power BI Desktop Options and Settings includes a Query Reduction page.
 This page has three helpful options.
 It's possible to disable cross-highlighting and cross-filtering by default, though it can be overridden by editing interactions.
 It is also possible to show an Apply button on slicers and filters.
 The slicer or filter options will not be applied until the report user clicks the button.
 If you enable these options, we recommend that you do so when first creating the report.

 Apply filters first: When first designing reports, we recommend that you apply any applicable filters—at report, page, or visual level—before mapping fields to the visual fields.
 For example, rather than dragging in the Country and Sales measures, and then filtering by a particular year, apply the filter on the Year field first.
 It's because each step of building a visual will send a query, and whilst it's possible to then make another change before the first query has completed, it still places unnecessary load on the underlying data source.
 By applying filters early, it generally makes those intermediate queries less costly and faster.
-Also, failing to apply filters early can result in exceeding the 1 million-row limit, as described above.
+Also, failing to apply filters early can result in exceeding the 1 million-row limit, as described in About DirectQuery.